Feb 17, 2020

 Ohio Revised Code § 2125.01, in part, defines an action for wrongful death as a death caused by “a wrongful act, neglect, or default which would have entitled the party injured to maintain an action and recover damages if death had not ensued.”
 Although different circumstances can potentially lead to wrongful death claims.

 While only a “personal representative” of the deceased’s estate may bring a claim for wrongful death, the claim itself may seek damages for the estate, along with certain surviving family members.
 Certain family members are presumed to have suffered losses.
 These include, the surviving spouse of the deceased, any surviving children, and the surviving parents of the deceased.
 A wrongful death lawsuit must be brought within two years of the individual’s death.

 The main type of recovery in wrongful death lawsuits is through compensatory damages.
 Typically, compensatory damages are classified as economic and non-economic damages.
 Compensatory damages, true to their name, attempt to compensate family members for the loss of their loved one.

-Though the process can be difficult, an experienced attorney can help you in the potential legal recovery process, as well as the management of such a recovery through the probate process, which can be of great benefit and comfort during a trying time.
-At Brian G. Miller Co., L.P.A., our attorneys are not only experienced, but also knowledgeable and successful in litigating wrongful death claims in Columbus, Ohio and the surrounding counties.
+Though the process can be difficult, an experienced wrongful death attorney can help you in the potential legal recovery process, as well as the management of such a recovery through the probate process, which can be of great benefit and comfort during a trying time.
+At Brian G. Miller Co., L.P.A., our serious injury attorneys are not only experienced, but also knowledgeable and successful in litigating wrongful death claims in Columbus, Ohio and the surrounding counties.